 ADJUSTMENT OF STATUS

 For an immigrant to apply for adjustment of status, you or someone else must file an immigrant petition for you (employment or family-based petitions, asylum, domestic violence, etc.).
-In most cases, the adjustment of status may be filed together with the immigrant petition if the intending immigrant is physically present the United States through a lawful entry and an immigrant visa is immediately available for his/her category.
+In most cases, the adjustment of status may be filed together with the immigrant petition if the intending immigrant is physically present the United States through a lawful entry (or even unlawful entry in specific cases) and an immigrant visa is immediately available for his/her category.

 If I overstayed my visa and married a Permanent Resident, can I adjust status in the U.S.?